-^() Indonesia, Malaysia, Philippines, Singapore, Thailand and Brunei which joined ASEAN on 7 January 1984 after becoming an independent state.
+(\) Indonesia, Malaysia, Philippines, Singapore, Thailand and, since January 1984, Brunei.

-The Development of EC-ASEAN Pelations
+The Development of EC-ASEAN Relations

-With certain exceptions the Community did not have a traditional special relationship with the developing countries of South Fast Asia, in the way it had with the Lome convention countries or the countries of the Mediterranean Basin, but a desire was felt in the early 70's to develop closer relations with the area and with the ASEAN group in particular.
+With certain exceptions the Community did not have a traditional special relationship with the developing countries of South East Asia, in the way it had with the Lome convention countries or the countries of the Mediterranean Basin, but a desire was felt in the early 70's to develop closer relations with the area and with the ASEAN group in particular.